rule

 Chapter 28: Krishna Rescues Nanda Mahârâja from the Abode of Varuna

-(5) S'rî Varuna said: 'Today I may experience the true wealth of the success of my physical presence, o Lord, since those who earned the privilige to serve Your lotus feet have achieved the transcendence of their material life.
-(6) My obeisances unto You the Supreme Personality of Godhead, the Absolute Truth and Soul Supreme who brought about the creation of this world and upon whom mâyâ has no influence.
-(7) That ignorant servant of mine was a fool not knowing his duty [*] when he brought to me this one who is Your father, I beg Your pardon, Your goodness.
-(8) Even to me o Krishna, o You who sees everything, please, be of mercy, o Govinda; to You, so full of care for Your parents, belongs definitely this one that is Your father.'
+(5) S'rî Varuna said: 'Today I may experience the true wealth of the success of my physical existence, oh Lord, for it is so that those who earned the privilege to serve Your lotus feet, have achieved the transcendence of their material life.
+(6) I offer You my obeisances, oh Supreme Personality of Godhead, You who are the Absolute Truth and the Supreme Soul free from the influence of the deluding material energy of mâyâ that makes up the material universe.
+(7) That ignorant servant of mine was a fool who did not know his duty [*] when he brought this man to me who is Your father.
+I beg Your pardon, Your goodness.
+(8) Towards me, oh Krishna, Govinda, oh You who sees everything, please be of mercy.
+Take this person who is Your father with You, oh You who care so much about Your parents.

-(14-15) With this consideration showed the Supreme Lord Hari in great compassion the gopas His own abode beyond the darkness of matter: the true unlimited spiritual knowing that is the light [see brahma-jyoti] of the eternal absolute which indeed is seen by the sages who in trance are removed from the material qualities.
-(16) They were by Krishna brought to and submerged in the lake of the One Spirit [brahma-hrada] and lifted out saw they the abode of the Absolute Truth the way it before was seen by Akrûra [3.1: 32, 10.38 & 10.40].
-(17) Nanda and the rest were upon that vision overwhelmed by supreme bliss and were most suprised to see Krishna there being praised with vedic hymns.'
+(14-15) With this consideration the Supreme Lord Hari in His great compassion showed the gopas His abode beyond the darkness of matter: the true, unlimited, spiritual knowing which is the light of the eternal absolute, the way it is seen by the sages when they in trance are removed from the material qualities.
+(16) They were by Krishna brought to the lake of the One Spirit [brahma-hrada] and submerged in it.
+Lifted out again they saw the abode of the Absolute Truth, the way Akrûra has seen it [3.1: 32, 10.38 & 10.40].
+(17) With that vision Nanda and the others were overwhelmed by supreme bliss, and they were most surprised to see Krishna Himself present there, extensively being praised with Vedic hymns.'

 next